 People have been using natural and artificial fragrances for thousands of years for cosmetic use, cleaning, and personal hygiene.
 For many of these products, what’s actually in them is a mystery.
 Companies that make perfumes and colognes are especially elusive in disclosing their ingredient list.
 Although the majority of these products have names suggesting they contain the essence of natural ingredients such as flowers and spices, most aren’t natural at all and are made up of a blend of unsafe synthetic chemicals.
 In fact, almost all of the ingredients found in fragrances when tested contained chemicals not deemed suitable for use by the Food and Drug Administration.

+While fragrances can cause many of the same symptoms that are triggered by allergens such as pollen or dander, they are different from allergens.
+Unlike allergens, which elicit a response from the body’s immune system to try to ward off the offending substance, fragrances do not trigger any such response.
+Rather, they are classified as irritants that cause symptoms for unknown reasons.
+Many medications or other means can be used to lessen the effects of allergens because we understand how they work.
+The allergic reaction triggered by Irritants, on the other hand, cannot be stopped unless the offending chemical is taken out of the picture.
 Allergies can be caused by many natural or synthetic triggers.
-People who suffer from allergies often have symptoms such as sneezing, sore throat, itchy eyes, or skin reactions.
+People who suffer from allergies have symptoms such as sneezing, sore throat, itchy eyes, or skin reactions.
 Fragrance allergies are reactions caused by one or more chemicals present in the fragrance.
 They can cause classic allergy symptoms as well as other complex health problems.

 How do you know if you are experiencing an allergic reaction to a fragrance?
 If you recently bought a new perfume, started using a new dish detergent, or started burning a new scented candle, and started experiencing symptoms shortly after, chances are you have a fragrance allergy.
 Fragrance allergies can manifest immediately.
 You may break out in hives as soon as you try out a new soap, or get light headed after spraying that new perfume.
 These allergies can also show up later on after prolonged exposure.
 These long-term side effects can include respiratory problems such as headaches and asthma symptoms that worsen.